-- A. Inventorying existing conditions and developing a strategy or plan to improve biking - C. Accommodating advanced or experienced riders, basic or less confident riders and
+- A. Inventorying existing conditions and developing a strategy or plan to improve biking conditions. - B. Programs that promote bicycling to work, school or for recreational purposes - C. Accommodating advanced or experienced riders, basic or less confident riders and children.

-Best Answer: A. B. C
+Best Answer: A, B, C